STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

 ......................................

 * Download the Boost c++ libraries from |boost_downloads|_
-* Install the boost library as explained in the section :ref:`boost_installation`
+* Install the Boost library as explained in the section :ref:`boost_installation`
 * Install the hwloc library as explained in the section :ref:`hwloc_installation`